SpikeDet: Better Firing Patterns for Accurate and Energy-Efficient Object Detection with Spiking Neural Networks

 \section{Conclusion}

-In this paper, we identify the local firing saturation problem in existing SNN-based object detection methods.
-This issue limits the achievement of better accuracy and energy efficiency.
+In this paper, we identify the local firing saturation problem in existing SNN-based object detectors, which limits both accuracy and energy efficiency.
 To address this, we propose SpikeDet, a novel SNN-based object detector.
 The key contribution is MDSNet, which effectively stabilizes synaptic input distribution and mitigates local firing saturation through the proposed MDS and architectural improvements.
 For feature fusion, we propose SMFM, which employs a multi-directional fusion strategy to enhance multi-scale detection while preserving neuron firing patterns.
-Additionally, we introduce the Local Firing Saturation Index (LFSI) to quantify the effectiveness of our approach in addressing local firing saturation.
-Experimental results demonstrate that our model outperforms other SNN-based models in accuracy on the COCO 2017 dataset.
-Moreover, it achieves superior performance on diverse downstream tasks, including event-based GEN1, underwater URPC 2019, low-light ExDARK, and dense scene CrowdHuman, demonstrating strong generalization capability.
-Meanwhile, it maintains significantly lower power consumption, achieving an optimal balance between detection accuracy and energy efficiency.
+We also introduce the Local Firing Saturation Index (LFSI) to quantify the effectiveness of our approach in addressing local firing saturation.
+Our model outperforms other SNN-based models in accuracy on COCO 2017 and generalizes well to diverse downstream tasks.
+Meanwhile, it maintains significantly lower energy consumption, achieving an optimal balance between accuracy and energy efficiency.

 \appendices